GiftXXVI/JavaClasses/README.md

 }
 ```
 ### Developing Country Class
-This subclass adds a new attribute, mainExport, and overrides the displayInfo() method to include it:
+This subclass adds a new attribute, `mainExport`, and overrides the `displayInfo()` method to include it:
 ```Java
 class DevelopingCountry extends Country{
     private String mainExport;